edmiidz/Conditional-IOU-token/README.md

 A smart contract which can be used to mint a token which is convertible for ETH when milestones are reached.

-Based on the [conditional promissory note discussed in this talk](https://www.youtube.com/watch?v=zMbQbr5OmYs), it is a means where anyone can issue tokens, usually for a project, business or even just for personal financial success.
+Based on the [conditional promissory note discussed in this talk](https://www.youtube.com/watch?v=zMbQbr5OmYs), it is a means where anyone can issue tokens to help fund a project, business or even just for personal financial success.
 Once a threshold of value has been accumulated, the token holders can convert to ETH.
+Then token will have 0 ETH value until conditions are met.

 * Fungibility Threshold: 500 ETH